oracle-livelabs/apex/scm-ai-agent/2-configure-genai-service/2-configure-genai-service.md

 Before you can create the AI Agent, you need to connect Oracle APEX to a Generative AI provider.
 In this lab, you will configure OCI Generative AI as a workspace-level service and assign it to the application.
 This provides the LLM backend that the Procurement Agent will use to process natural language and invoke tools in the following labs.

-> **Important:** Oracle APEX acts as the application layer — it does not provide or include access to any AI model.
-You will need your own credentials for a supported Generative AI provider.
-Any charges for API usage are billed directly by your AI provider, not by Oracle APEX.
+> **Important:** Oracle APEX acts as the application layer and connects to the Generative AI provider of your choice using your own credentials.
+You will need an active account with a supported provider to complete this lab.
+Any charges for API usage are billed directly by your AI provider.
 Please review your provider's pricing before proceeding.

 Estimated Time: 5 minutes